-Julie Wilensky is a senior staff attorney with the National Center for Lesbian Rights (NCLR).
-Her practice focuses on civil rights litigation to ensure the equal treatment of LGBTQ people in schools, employment and employee benefits, housing, and health care.
+Julie Wilensky is a senior staff attorney at the National Center for Lesbian Rights.
+Her practice focuses on litigation and advocacy to ensure the equal treatment of LGBTQ people in many contexts, including employment and employee benefits, education, housing, and health care.

-Before joining NCLR, Julie was a Deputy County Counsel for the County of Santa Clara, where she was a member of the Social Justice & Impact Litigation section.
-Previously, Julie was the Director of the California office of the Civil Rights Education and Enforcement Center and a shareholder at an employment and civil rights law firm in Oakland, where she litigated employment discrimination, disability rights, and employee benefits class actions.
+Before joining NCLR in 2018, Julie was a deputy county counsel at the Santa Clara County Counsel’s Office, where she was a member of the Social Justice & Impact Litigation section.
+Previously, she was senior counsel at Disability Rights California, the director of the California office of the Civil Rights Education and Enforcement Center, and a shareholder at Lewis, Feinberg, Lee & Jackson, P.C., where she litigated class actions involving employment discrimination, disability access, and employee benefits.
 She also represented same-sex spouses and transgender people in cases involving pension and health benefits.
-Julie served as a law clerk to Judge John T. Noonan, Jr. of the U.S. Court of Appeals for the Ninth Circuit and to Judge Nicholas G. Garaufis of the U.S. District Court for the Eastern District of New York.
-She graduated from Yale Law School and Yale College.

 Nonnie partners with employers and managers in three primary ways: litigation avoidance through proactive and maximally compliant 50-state counseling and training; complex workplace investigations including at the C-Suite level; and litigating legally complex and factually challenging cases to defend employers actions.